lucianoiam/castello/README.md

 ### Features

-* VST 2 and VST 3 plugin formats
+* CLAP, VST 3 and VST 2 plugin formats
 * Linux, Mac and Windows

 This plugin was created with the following tools: